SalesforceAIResearch/text2data/README.md

 # Ethical Considerations

 This release is for research purposes only in support of an academic paper.
 Our models, datasets, and code are not specifically designed or evaluated for all downstream purposes.
 We strongly recommend users evaluate and address potential concerns related to accuracy, safety, and fairness before deploying this model.
 We encourage users to consider the common limitations of AI, comply with applicable laws, and leverage best practices when selecting use cases, particularly for high-risk scenarios where errors or misuse could significantly impact people’s lives, rights, or safety.
 For further guidance on use cases, refer to our AUP and AI AUP.

+# License Statement

+Users need to make their own assessment regarding any obligations or responsibilities under the corresponding licenses or terms and conditions pertaining to the original datasets and data.
+This release is for research purposes only in support of an academic paper.